 - At the completion of all team presentations in rounds one and two of the competition, teams may communicate with their faculty advisor.

-- At the end of round three of competition, teams cannot communicate with the faculty advisor until the finalists are announced.
+- At the end of round three of competition, teams cannot communicate with any person the details of the case until the finalists are announced.
 Teams that are not finalists can communicate with their faculty advisors after the announcement.

-- The four finalist teams will not be allowed to communicate with their faculty advisors, and on announcement of finalists, will be taken to preparation rooms prior to finals presentations.
+- The four finalist teams will not be allowed to communicate with any person about the case, and on announcement of finalists, will be taken to a holding room prior to finals presentations.

 During the presentation

-- On the opening day of competition, all teams will be given access to the presentation rooms to familiarise themselves with layout and facilities.
+- All teams will have the opportunity to see the presentation rooms to familiarise themselves with layout and facilities.

 - The time allocated for each presentation and question and answer session will vary between rounds of competition.
 Full details will be provided at a briefing on the opening day of competition.